ajeanmahoney/diff-examples/displayref-diffs.md

 A specific method for a Client to acquire configurations is not included in this specification.
-Applications using this design MUST provide accommodations to mitigate tracking using Client configurations.  {{CONSISTENCY}} provides options for ensuring that Client configurations are consistent between Clients.
+Applications using this design MUST provide accommodations to mitigate tracking using Client configurations.  {{I-D.ietf-privacypass-key-consistency}} provides options for ensuring that Client configurations are consistent between Clients.

 The content of requests or responses, if used in forming new requests, can be